All Episodes

 So we need clear leadership and people willing to do and make the tough calls.

-And so, you know, a lot of times, I know the term rhinos out there, you know, a lot of times it is hard.
+And so, you know, a lot of times, I know the term rhino is out there.

-But I have to say I joined together with about 30 other legislators, and we held the line.
+But I have to say, I joined together with about 30 other legislators, and we held the line.

 And Congressman Perry was kind of helping us with that.

-And he said, you know, hold the line, patriots.
+And he said, you know, hold the line, Patriots.

-And so he just encouraged us and we did a press conference and it kind of um you know made us head down the path of having an investigation and auditing this election process.
+And we did a press conference, and it kind of, you know, made us head down the path of having an investigation and auditing this election process.

 So it's important.